ModelEngine-Group/unified-cache-management/docs/source/user-guide/prefix-cache/dram_store.md

 # DRAM Store

 This document provides a usage example and configuration guide for the **DRAM Connector**.
-This connector enables offloading of KV cache from GPU HBM to CPU DRAM, helping reduce memory pressure and support larger models or batch sizes.
+This connector enables offloading of KV cache from GPU HBM to CPU DRAM, helping reduce memory pressure and supporting larger models or batch sizes.

 ## Performance